fjrd84/chatman/readme.md

 # Developer & Support Community

 You can find full documentation for Botkit on our [GitHub page](https://github.com/howdyai/botkit/blob/master/readme.md).
 Botkit Studio users can access the [Botkit Studio Knowledge Base](https://botkit.groovehq.com/help_center) for help in managing their account.

-# About Botkit

-Botkit is a product of [Howdy](https://howdy.ai) and made in Austin, TX with the help of a worldwide community of botheads.